murex/Kata-GameOfLife/README.md

 ### What is Bottom-up and Top-down TDD?

-Bottom-up style is when you build a brick outside of your main acceptance test flow and only later integrate it with the rest of the program.
+Bottom-up style is when you build a brick outside your main acceptance test flow and only later integrate it with the rest of the program.
 On the contrary, Top-down style is when you only work on the code that is covered by the acceptance or high level tests.